Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Introduction

-where $Y_{it}(0)$ is an individual's untreated potential outcome in time period $t$, $\theta_t$ is a time fixed effect, $(\xi_i,\lambda_i)$ are unobserved, time-invariant individual characteristics, and $F_t$ is a time varying effect of $\lambda_i$.
+where $Y_{it}(0)$ is an individual's untreated potential outcome in time period $t$, $\theta_t$ is a time fixed effect, $(\xi_i,\lambda_i)$ are unobserved, time invariant individual characteristics, and $F_t$ is a time varying effect of $\lambda_i$.
 Notice that this model generalizes the common two-way fixed effects model; in particular, they are the same when $F_t$ does not change across time (implying that the term $\xi_i + \lambda_i F_t$ does not change over time and standard DID approaches can be applied).
-This model also generalizes individual-specific linear trend models that are commonly used in applied work; in particular, this would be true when $F_t = t$ in all time periods.\footnote{We focus on the case with a single interactive fixed effect.
-In the interactive fixed effects literature, there is much work on choosing the number of interactive fixed effects (see, for example, \citet{moon-weidner-2015}).
-In our setup, allowing for more interactive fixed effects requires having access to more time periods and/or excluding more variables.
-We discuss the case with more than one interactive fixed effect in more detail in \Cref{rem:mife} below.
-However, the case with a single interactive fixed effect is a leading case as it generalizes all the most common approaches taken in the treatment effects literature; also, it corresponds to more structural interpretations where the researcher is concerned about a particular unobserved time-invariant variable whose effect changes over time.} A main motivation for this sort of model is one where a researcher worries that (i) there are time invariant unobserved variables that affect the outcome of interest that are not observed in the data, and (ii) the ``return'' to one of those time invariant unobservables varies over time.
+This model also generalizes individual-specific linear trend models that are commonly used in applied work; in particular, this would be true when $F_t = t$ in all time periods.\footnote{The model in \Cref{eqn:1} includes a single interactive fixed effect.
+This is a leading case as it generalizes all the most common approaches taken in the treatment effects literature; also, it corresponds to more structural interpretations where the researcher is concerned about a particular unobserved time invariant variable whose effect can change over time.
+In \Cref{sec:multiple-ife}, we discuss the case when there can be more than one interactive fixed effect.} A main motivation for this sort of model is one where a researcher worries that (i) there are time invariant unobserved variables that affect the outcome of interest that are not observed in the data, and (ii) the effect of one of those time invariant unobservables varies over time.